We all are conditioned to say ‘yes’.

 People often accept new commitments in jobs, tasks, life changes, thinking that they will be fine.

 Same thing happens when people accept new financial commitments.
 Be it a housing loan or a car loan.
 They say ‘yes’ instantly considering their current earning capabilities.
-They quickly start saying ‘yes’ to more and more buying habits and over the time they start realizing that they are shaken up financially and over the top of it, recession is around and they see that they don’t have buffer amount in bank to cope up with their huge monthly bills.
+They quickly start saying ‘yes’ to more and more buying habits and over the time they start realizing that they are shaken up financially and over the top of it, the recession is around and they see that they don’t have buffer amount in bank to cope up with their huge monthly bills.
 Life can’t be messier than this.

 What matters is how much you accomplish, not how much you accept.